 National Planting Day

-Join the folks who bring us the Great American Cleanup each spring on Sept.
-8 for the first ever National Planting Day.
-The nationwide event encourages the planting of native species to support local ecosystems, reduce water consumption, improve soil stability, and provide food and shelter for indigenous wildlife.
+Join the folks who bring us the Great American Cleanup each spring for the first ever National Planting Day to be held this year on Sept.
+8. The nationwide event encourages the planting of native species to support local ecosystems, reduce water consumption, improve soil stability, and provide food and shelter for indigenous wildlife.

 Do your part!
 This fall, plan to plant native species at home and join a volunteer effort to beautify your community.
 Tell your friends and family about the importance of native species and get them involved too!

 National Planting Day celebrates the value and power of native species in restoring ecological balance to the environment, while creating greener, more beautiful communities.
 With a national focus on Sept.
 8 and activities happening throughout the fall, Keep America Beautiful is mobilizing Americans to plant native species of trees, flowers and plants.